cakephp/docs/en/core-helpers/html.rst

     .. php:method:: style(array $data, boolean $oneline = true)

+    :param array $data: A set of key => values with CSS properties.
+    :param boolean $oneline: Should the contents be on one line.

     Builds CSS style definitions based on the keys and values of the array passed to the method.
 Especially handy if your CSS file is